Your Stories

 Transcript

-My name is Yanina Sturdivant.
+My name is Janina Sturdivant.
 I am 36 years old this year.
 I was diagnosed when I was 25 with acute myelogenous leukemia.
 From the beginning, I’ve never thought cancer was a curse or a death sentence.
 It’s made me appreciate my life. a little bit more. my Children were very small when I was diagnosed and I appreciate the time I have with them.

 In no way did I think that I would be here to see my son in high school and my other son getting ready to go into middle school.
 In no way did I think I would make the friends that I’ve made and the contacts that I’ve made and the impact that these people have on my life and the impact that I have on theirs.